telerik/maui-docs/installation/windows/scaffoldings.md

 1. To display the screen in your application you need to specify the page namespace.

-In the example below, I set the screen directly to the `ShellContent` in  the `AppShell.xaml`:
+In the example below, the screen is set directly to the `ShellContent` in the `AppShell.xaml`:

 ```XAML
 <Shell